PattyCutie/PattyCutie/README.md

 - 👋 Hi, I’m Patpicha or @PattyCutie
 - 👀 I’m interested in full stack web & moblie & Cloud developement.
-- Looking for oppotunity as following tech stacks -HTML CSS JS
+- Looking for oppotunity as following tech stacks
-  -REACT.JS
-  -NODE.JS
-  -PYTHON
-  -DJANGO
-  -FIREBASE
+  - HTML CSS JavaScript
+  - REACT.js
+  - Next.js
+  - NODE.js
+  - Express.js
+  - PYTHON
+  - Flask
+  - DJANGO
+  - FIREBASE
-  -IBM CLOUD
+  - IBM CLOUD
+  - mongoBD
+  - API's
+  - Serverless and Microservices principle
+  - Deployment and Automation CI/CD pipeline
-- 🌱 I’m still learning
+- 🌱 Never give up and never stop learning
 - 💞️ I’m looking for an entry level job and collaborate on everyone to gain more experience.
 - 📫 Reach me out on Instagram @pattyindev
-- Note : Hands-on Lab is the assignment projects that I have learned, feel free to check it out :)
+- Note : My Hands-on Lab and mini projects are the assignment projects that I have learned, feel free to check it out :)

 <!---
 PattyCutie/PattyCutie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.